Crooked River Watershed Council

 Project activities included 5533 acres of juniper removal, 4,150 acres of prescribed burning, 2,250 acres of seeding, weed control, 22 off-stream water developments, and monitoring post-project responses.
 This project leveraged existing conservation work in the Horse Heaven watershed including Oregon Department of Fish and Wildlife (ODFW) Mule Deer Initiative funding for habitat improvement and Natural Resources Conservation Service (NRCS) Environmental Quality Incentives Program (EQIP) funding for prescribed burns.

 This project spawned additional interest in restoration of instream conditions on Horse Heaven Creek.
-In the summer of 2018, local partners will be working with the same landowner to remove two fish passage barriers and improve riparian conditions along the creek adjacent to the upland juniper removal.
+In the summer of 2018, local partners worked with the same landowner to remove 2 fish passage barriers and improve riparian conditions along the creek adjacent to the upland juniper removal.

 Top photos: Looking east, pre- and post-treatment